The constant term of tempered functions on a real spherical space: Introduction

 Earlier versions of this article needed the assumption that $Z$ is of wavefront type.
 This was mainly due to the lack of a better understanding of the algebra $\D(Z)$ of $G$-invariant differential operators on $Z$ and their behavior under boundary degenerations, i.e., overlooking that there is a natural map $\D(Z)\to \D(Z_I)$ originating from Knop's work \cite{knop-hc}.
 This was observed by Rapha\"el Beuzart-Plessis and is now recorded in Appendix \ref{app-RBP}.
 With this insight, we could remove the wavefront assumption and make the paper valid in the full generality of real spherical spaces.

 {\it Acknowledgement}: We thank Rapha\"el Beuzart-Plessis and Friedrich Knop for their generous help on certain technicalities of the paper.
-Furthermore, we appreciate comments of Yiannis Sakellaridis regarding the exposition of the paper.
+We appreciate comments of Yiannis Sakellaridis regarding the exposition of an earlier version of this article.
+Finally we thank a professional team of three referees for their careful and complete screening of our work.